 The IFT’s Global Food Traceability Center is now completing a [year-long] project to develop initial technical proposals for a global seafood traceability technology architecture.
-This project–which was organized as a source of inputs into the Global Dialogue–has involved more than ____ international experts affiliated with industry, government agencies, and nongovernmental organizations working in a series of technical advisory groups.
-A copy of the project’s Interoperable Seafood Traceability Technology Architecture Issues Brief is available here.
+This project–which was organized as a source of inputs into the Global Dialogue–has involved more than ____ international experts affiliated with the industry, government agencies, and non-governmental organizations working in a series of technical advisory groups.

 Convenience and Security